towercomputers/toweros/docs/src/installation.md

 Before starting the upgrade, make sure that:

 - If you have data outside of thinclient and/or hosts `/home`, make sure to make a backup.
-- That all hosts are turned on with their own boot drives inserted.
+- That all hosts are turned on with their own boot devices inserted.

 ## Host Upgrades